|Qualification||IOSH Managing Occupational Health & Wellbeing Certificate|

 This IOSH course is for managers and supervisors in any industry sector or organisation type.
-We will be delivering the course from the 11th March 2019, onward.

 It empowers leaders with knowledge to help improve health and wellbeing throughout their organisation.
 It also arms them with the tools to help them deliver results to a willing workforce.